-The Community Based Internships (CBI) program is a clinical training program which operates in both private and public clinics not affiliated or owned by Parker University.
-The CBI experience occurs in the student’s final trimester of their education prior to graduation and lasts approximately 15 weeks.
-The program is designed to reinforce and strengthen the student’s knowledge and skills learned in both their academic and clinical education.
-CBI programs include a multitude of Practice Based Internship (PBI) (individual private practices) locations, both within Texas and across the United States, several U.S. Department of Veterans Affairs (VA) hospitals and clinics, one U.S. Department of Defense (DoD) location (Madigan Army Medical Center, Tacoma, WA), the Cleveland Clinic Foundation (CCF) (a prestigious non-profit academic medical center), and three International rotation sites (Canada, Jamaica and Spain).
+The Community Based Internships (CBI) program is a clinical training program operating in private and public clinics not affiliated with or owned by Parker University.
+The CBI experience occurs in the student’s final trimester, before graduation, and lasts approximately 15 weeks.
+The program is designed to reinforce and strengthen knowledge and skills learned in a student’s academic and clinical education.

 Doctors in all CBI programs are credentialed as Parker University Extension Faculty.
-Prior to participation, CBI doctors are thoroughly vetted and subsequently trained to properly and skillfully mentor Parker University students.
-Additionally, their documentation efforts are audited so to ensure participating students are continuing to perform and learn the highest level of medical documentation standards.
+Before participation, CBI doctors are thoroughly vetted and subsequently trained to properly and skillfully mentor Parker University students.
+Additionally, their documentation efforts are audited to ensure participating students continue to perform and learn the highest level of medical documentation standards.

 Above, you will find an interactive map that shows all the CBI locations available during the student’s final trimester.
-Just click on any location pin and you will be able see pictures and read more about our CBI doctors and their practice profiles.
-For more information, please contact CBI Director, Dr. Greg Page, at email@example.com.
+Just click on any location pin, and you will be able to see pictures and read more about our CBI doctors and their practice profiles.
+For more information, contact CBI Director Dr. Greg Page at email@example.com.